chr15m/roguelike-browser-boilerplate/README.md

  * `icon.png`, `bg.png`, and `01coin.gif` are graphical assets used for the browser icon of the game, the background image on the first menu, and a rotating coin animation for the win screen.

 Take a look around at each of these files to familiarize yourself.
+Throughout the code in `main.js` you'll see references to [ROT.js](https://ondras.github.io/rot.js/hp/), the "ROguelike Toolkit in JavaScript".
+The boilerplate relies on this library heavily for rendering and to implement a bunch of typical roguelike functionality.

 Next up we'll look at changing stuff in these files to make the game look and work the way you want it to.

+One final thing to note when editing the boilerplate is that browsers sometimes cache files aggressively.
+If it seems like changes to your files are not "taking" then try using the key sequence `Ctrl-Shift-Refresh` (or `Cmd-Shift-Refresh` if you're on a Mac) which will ask the browser to ignore the cache.

 ### Changing the title and icon